 Data is an essential part of any successful political campaign.

-Following these tips on managing political campaign data effectively can give your candidate an edge over the competition.
+Following these tips on managing political campaign data effectively can give your candidate an edge.

-Political campaigning is a complex and nuanced process that can be significantly enhanced by data management.
+Political campaigning is a complex and nuanced process that data management can significantly enhance.

 Understanding political campaign data management rules can make your campaign more efficient and effective.